Glycerol, which is also called glycerine and glycerin, is a thick, sweet, substance.

 Where Does Glycerol Come From?

-Glycerol is a substance derived from fats that can be obtained from both animal sources (usually tallow – cows) and plants (mainly soybeans and palm).
+Glycerol is a substance derived from triglycerides that can be obtained from both animal sources (usually tallow – cows) and plants (mainly soybeans and palm).

 Glycerol from animal sources obviously isn’t vegan, but even vegetable glycerol is tricky.